 Autosomal dominant: Caused by mutations in the STAT3 (signal transducer and activator of transcription 3) gene

 Autosomal recessive: Appears to be caused by homozygous null mutations in TYK2 (tyrosine kinase 2) or DOCK8 (dedicator of cytokinesis 8) genes

 Hyper-IgE syndrome starts during infancy.

-Hyper-IgE syndrome typically causes recurrent staphylococcal abscesses of the skin, lungs, joints, and viscera; sinopulmonary infections; pulmonary pneumatoceles; and a severe pruritic eosinophilic dermatitis.
+Hyper-IgE syndrome typically causes recurrent staphylococcal abscesses of the skin, lungs, joints, and viscera.
+Patients may also have sinopulmonary infections, pulmonary pneumatoceles, and a severe pruritic eosinophilic dermatitis.

 Treatment of hyper-IgE syndrome consists of lifelong prophylactic antistaphylococcal antibiotics (usually trimethoprim/sulfamethoxazole).

 Dermatitis is treated with skin hydration, emollient creams, antihistamines. and, if infections are suspected, antibiotics.
-Pulmonary complications are treated early and aggressively with antibiotics.
+Pulmonary infections are treated early and aggressively with antibiotics.

 Interferon gamma has been used successfully for life-threatening infections.

 Drugs Mentioned In This Article